AndyDupuis/j_and_a_attic_remediation/README.md

 ### Description

-A website for the company J & A Attic Remediation, based out of HRM.
+A design example website for the company J & A Attic Remediation, based out of HRM.

 [Currently published here](https://andydupuis.github.io/j_and_a_attic_remediation/)